 A Little Background

-I was born into a household with three women who had bound feet: Great Grandmother, Grandmother and Sixth Great Aunt.
+I was born into a household headed by three women who had bound feet: Great Grandmother, Grandmother and Sixth Great Aunt.
 We lived together in an old house in Shanghai with a garret where all the children slept.
-One of my earliest memories was the excitement on the morning I was finally allowed to pick out my own bar of brown sugar from the secret jar, from which all sweetness flowed.
-Another was my stepping onto the sill of an open window, a cool wind on my face; I reached toward the patch of blue-grey sky, willing to fly.
+One of my earliest memories was my initiation into the secret jar from which all sweetness flowed, to extract my very own bar of sticky crumbly brown sugar.
+Another was my stepping onto the sill of an open window beside my bed, to catch a cool wind on my face; I reached toward the patch of blue-grey sky, willing to fly.
 Voices behind me screamed, “No!
 Stop!
 Do not move!”

-Those words became the mantra for most of my upbringing.
-They were to prevent me from being struck by whatever misfortune might be waiting in ambush.
+Those words became the resounding mantra for most of my upbringing.
+They were meant to save me from whatever misfortune lying in wait.
 In order to keep familial peace, I became adept at being still, and learned to thrive in stealth and silence.
 Imagination was my window for escape…

 I am a reductive abstract painter who likes to tell stories.
 In work as in life, I am irresistibly drawn to distillation and simplification.

 Most of my work springs from a restive stream of consciousness to question and relate, to stir up ripples and make waves… My methodology is to initiate, observe, wait, and respond.
 I draw with charcoal on primed canvases pinned to the wall, mix my paints in bowls, and apply them with brushes.
 I make room and follow the colors and contours as they become full with their own truths.
 When their interaction is dynamical and emphatic, they invite empathy and promise infinite possibilities, can change hearts and move mountains; they often crystallize life’s most fleeting moments, and shine a light towards its deeper shadows.
 This meditative and mesmerizing practice ultimately liberates and restores; I am grateful to travel this path, and privileged to share it.